Charanjit Singh (musician)

+He also performed extensively with Kishore Kumar on live tours through the 1970s and 1980s, often playing guitar, bass, and transicord.
+Composer R. D. Burman frequently relied on Singh for guitar and synthesizer textures, with colleagues recalling that “if there was a modern sound Burman wanted, Charanjit was often the first call.”
+Music directors Laxmikant–Pyarelal valued his ability to adapt quickly in large-scale studio productions such as Amar Akbar Anthony and Bobby, where his bass and synthesizer work helped modernize Bollywood’s orchestral sound.

+After the rediscovery of his 1982 album Synthesizing: Ten Ragas to a Disco Beat, international press hailed Singh as a visionary.
+The Guardian described the record as “an accidental blueprint for acid house” and praised his “uncanny anticipation of electronic dance music to come.”
+Electronic musician A Guy Called Gerald, who performed with Singh at Berghain in Berlin, called him “a true pioneer — playing music from the 1980s that sounded more futuristic than what DJs were making in 2012.”

 Biography

 Singh led a wedding band and recorded and released a number of albums covering popular film songs.
 These were a form of instrumental elevator music, some of which have since been re-released by Sublime Frequencies, such as his steel guitar renditions of "Manje Re" from Bandhe Haath in 1973 and "Chura Liyaa Hai Tumne" from Yaadon Ki Baaraat in 1975.
 In 1981, he produced synthesizer-based electronic renditions of the Silsila soundtrack in his record Charanjit Singh: Plays Hit Tunes on Synthesizer of Silsila.

 Synthesizing: Ten Ragas to a Disco Beat, an album of original electronic disco compositions Singh recorded in 1982, was a commercial failure at the time of its original release, but its re-discovery in 2002 and re-issue in early 2010 garnered attention due to comparisons with acid house from the mid to late 1980s.
 Since then, certain commentators in the music press have recast Singh as an originator of acid house music.
 He also used the same drum machine and synthesizers for his experimental electronic calypso record, Experiments in Calypso.
 His son Raju Singh is a composer, who has scored for films and television shows.

 Charanjit Singh died of cardiac arrest in his sleep during the midnight of 4 July 2015 at his home in Bandra, Mumbai.